iconify/documentation/documents/pages/articles/cleaning-up-icons/validate.md

 ## Style

-Global `[tag]style` as well as `[attr]style` attribute are converted to attributes.
+Global `[tag]style` and inline `[attr]style` are converted to attributes.

-Style complicates process of analysing icon structure, which is needed to later get rid of unused elements and check palette, so style should go.
+Style complicates the process of analysing an icon structure, which is needed to later get rid of unused elements and parse the palette, so style should go.
 If style is too complex to parse or style overrides attribute, an exception is thrown.

 ## Bad tags

-During [clean up](./cleanup.md), icon is also checked for bad stuff.
+During [clean up](./cleanup.md), the icon is also checked for bad stuff.

 Validation is very strict and opinionated.

 Things that will cause validation to fail (function will throw an exception):

-- `[tag]script` is found or event listener is found.
+- `[tag]script` is found or an event listener is found.
 - Text or font.
 See below.
 - Any external resources.
 - Raster images.
 See below.